menu

 Introduction to Zenless Zone Zero

-Welcome to our Beginner Guide for Zenless Zone Zero!
+Welcome to our Zenless Zone Zero Beginner Guide!
 In this guide, we’ll cover everything about the game, whether you’re completely new to gacha games or a returning veteran.

-Zenless Zone Zero (ZZZ) is an upcoming action RPG gacha game, developed and published by Hoyoverse.
+Zenless Zone Zero (ZZZ) is an urban fantasy setting action RPG gacha game, developed and published by Hoyoverse.
 Hoyoverse is the same company behind games like Genshin Impact, Honkai Impact 3rd, and Honkai Star Rail.

-Zenless Zone Zero will release on July 4th, 2024 on Windows, iOS, Android, and PS5.
+Zenless Zone Zero released on July 4th, 2024 on Windows, iOS, Android, and PS5.

 Setting and Story